1830–5 Annual tourist

 During this period Turner continued to travel extensively, at home and abroad.
 Ongoing work for Picturesque Views in England and Wales took him to the Midlands (1830).
 He visited Scotland (1831, 1834) to illustrate poems and novels by Walter Scott, France (1832) for the Annual Tours and Scott’s Life of Napoleon, and made two of his most ambitious European trips, to Germany, Austria and Venice (1833) and Denmark, Germany and Bohemia (1835).

 All these tours and projects are richly represented in the collection, in sketchbooks filled with pencil memoranda, colour studies and works for the engraver.
 Watercolour vignettes illustrating Byron, Samuel Rogers and other authors belong to this period, as does the last watercolour Turner exhibited at the Royal Academy (1830).
 Colour sketches, studies and ‘beginnings’ abound, some of them independent experiments and others related to works in progress, for example for England and Wales.
-An exceptional series records of the burning of the old Houses of Parliament, which Turner watched from a boat on the Thames (1834).

 How to cite